-- The assessment of ESG issues is integrated into the investment process for all private market investments. - A manager's ESG strategy is assessed through a specific ESG questionnaire agreed with the Head of RI and reviewed by the alternatives investment team with support from the Head of RI team as required. - Managers are requested to complete an annual monitoring questionnaire which contains both binary and qualitative questions, enabling us to monitor several key performance indicators, including RI policies, people, and processes, promoting RI. and RI-specific reporting and progress on measuring and reporting GHG emission.

-- Managers are requested to report annually on the progress and outcomes of ESG related values and any potential risks. - Ongoing monitoring includes identifying any possible ESG breaches and following up with the managers concerned. - Work with managers to improve ESG policies and ensure the approach is in-line with developing industry best practice. - We engage in a range of industry initiatives which seek to improve transparency and disclosure of ESG and carbon data within private markets.
+- The assessment of ESG issues is integrated into the investment process for all private market investments. - A manager's ESG strategy is assessed through a specific ESG questionnaire agreed with the Head of RI and reviewed by the alternatives investment team with support from the Head of RI as required. - Managers are requested to complete an annual monitoring questionnaire which contains both binary and qualitative questions, enabling us to monitor several key performance indicators, including RI policies, people, and processes, promoting RI and RI-specific reporting. - Managers are requested to report annually on the progress and outcomes of ESG related values and any potential risks. - Ongoing monitoring includes identifying any possible ESG breaches and following up with the managers concerned. - Work with managers to improve ESG policies and ensure the approach is in-line with developing industry best practice.